Skip to main content

 TL;DR

-- Whether the 53rd week exists depends both on what day of the week January 1 of the following year falls on, and whether the current year is a leap year.
+• Whether a year has 53 weeks depends on what day of the week January 1 of the following year falls on, and whether the current year is a leap year.

 Try the finished week-numbering and leap-year model here: